CHaPs identifies and facilitates collaborative planning opportunities that lead to co-location and shared facilities.

 Aura community hub

-A joint commitment was facilitated by CHaPs between the Sunshine Coast Regional Council, Department of Education and Training and Stockland for a community hub in Aura, the emerging city neighbouring Caloundra on the Sunshine Coast.
+A joint commitment was facilitated by CHaPs between the Sunshine Coast Council, Department of Education and Training, and private sector developer Stockland, for a community hub in Aura, the emerging city neighbouring Caloundra on the Sunshine Coast.

 Artist’s impression of Aura Community Hub

-CHaPs facilitated the co-design of the education, sporting and community facilities and secured a capital contribution from the private sector developer, Stockland, to deliver the facilities earlier for the emerging community.
+CHaPs facilitated the co-design of the education, sporting and community facilities and secured a capital contribution from Stockland to deliver the facilities earlier for the emerging community.

 To ensure all partners and the community will benefit from this hub well into the future CHaPs helped parties agree: